This photograph below, "Avocado Man," has been showing up at different times relentlessly this past week, too often to dismiss it as chance.

 This particular day, after nine years of deceit on his part, and white-knuckling it on my part, his drinking was becoming increasingly worse.
 Due in part to that scenario, my workload and responsibilities for our business were also increasing.
 Because of that, and for a boatload of other reasons, I had decisively had enough of trying to save what little we had left of our marriage.
 I took off my wedding rings and dropped them in a bottle of Vodka, set the bottle on top of a note stating I was not going on the upcoming trip, and I was done with the marriage.
 I grabbed a few clothes, took the pups and left.

-That evening, I was emotionally numb and not paying much attention to what I was doing while fixing myself dinner.
+The next afteroon I was crying, emotionally numb and not paying much attention to what I was doing while fixing myself lunch.
 When I returned to my plate that was sitting on the countertop, the above picture is the face I saw staring back at me - this adorable, hilarious, one-toothed goofy avocado face.

 I burst out laughing.